pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Look well into thyself; there is a source of strength which will always spring up if thou wilt always look there."
 --Marcus Aurelius

+"Waste no more time arguing about what a good man should be.
+Be one."
+--Marcus Aurelius

 <a class="anchor" id="B"></a>
 ### B

+"I bought a house, bought a car, bought a pair of jeans
+bought a surfboard, bought a breakfast, bought beyond my means
+bought the items that you told me would enrich me,
+but it shits me: I feel exactly the same."
+-Ball Park Music, *Spark Up*

 "Although golf was originally restricted to wealthy, overweight Protestants, today it's open to anybody who owns hideous clothing."
 --David Barry